 For a hydrogen atom, if we plot its position at an instant and then again plot its position after some time, we will find that it is at a different position this time.
 If we do it repeatedly, then it will find a spherical shape around the nucleus.
 1-s orbital is the orbital occupied by hydrogen, where “1” says that orbital has the energy level closest to the nucleus, and “s” here stands for the spherical shape.

 In the 2s orbital, “2” represents that the energy level is further from the nucleus and like 1s, “s” represents the spherical shape of the orbitals.

 While the energy level of an electron is indicated by the orbital numbers, i.e. n = 1, 2, 3, the orbital shape of an electron is described by letters s, p, d, f.

 As said above, orbitals are the region where an electron can be found. s-orbitals means that those regions are spherical-shaped.
-This spherical region is further divided in shells as 1s, 2s and 3s orbital.
+This spherical region is further divided into shells as 1s, 2s, and 3s orbital.
 The 1s shell is closest to the nucleus and is the smallest in size.
 The 2s orbital is bigger than 1s and 3s is even bigger.